Coverage

 Companies

 California's most complex WC class codes.
 The highest regulatory scrutiny in the nation.
-Wellington Partners specializes exclusively in placing workers' compensation for CA trucking companies, motor carriers, and owner-operators with $100K+ in payroll.
+Wellington Partners Insurance Services specializes exclusively in placing workers' compensation for CA trucking companies, motor carriers, and owner-operators with $100K+ in payroll.

 Who We Cover